Khaledayman9/Compilers-Algorithms/README.md

 # 9. Task 9: ANTLR Parsing I
 <details><summary>Explanation</summary>
 For this task, you are urged to prepare by taking a look at the ANTLR documentation: [ANTLR4 Documentation](https://github.com/antlr/antlr4/blob/master/doc/index.md).
-You need to implement a simple lexical analyzer using ANTLR[^2].

  • You are required to use ANTLR to implement the SDD appearing below for a CFG that generates {0,1,#}+.